merlink2908/RISC-V-Based-MYTH-Workshop/Day 1/README.md

 - Handling I/O operations
 - Managing memory and deciding which parts of memory can be used by different programs
-- Low-level system functions like file access, memory management, process management, networking, device management, and security
+- Low-level system functions like file access, memory management, process management, networking, device management and security

 ---